Jason Lamar

-Jason James Lamar (born November 10, 1978) is a former American football linebacker who played one season with the Houston Texans of the National Football League.
-He played college football at the University of Toledo and attended Ypsilanti High School in Ypsilanti, Michigan.
-He was also a member of the Hamilton Tiger-Cats, Montreal Alouettes, and Edmonton Eskimos of the Canadian Football League.
+Jason James Lamar (born November 10, 1978) is an American former professional football linebacker who played one season with the Houston Texans of the National Football League (NFL).
+He played college football at the University of Toledo].
+He was also a member of the Hamilton Tiger-Cats, Montreal Alouettes, and Edmonton Eskimos of the Canadian Football League (CFL).

+Early life and college

+Jason James Lamar was born on November 10, 1978, in Detroit, Michigan.
+He attended Ypsilanti High School in Ypsilanti, Michigan.

+He lettered for the Toledo Rockets from 1997 to 1999.

 Professional career

-Hamilton Tiger-Cats

 After spending the 2000 season with the San Francisco 49ers, Lamar signed with the Hamilton Tiger-Cats in May 2001.
 He was a CFL East Division All-Star in 2001.